-1. Your cat's normal body temperature is 100 to 102.5 degree's Fahrenheit.
-A cats body temperature is higher than us humans, they can also tolerate higher temperatures than we can as long as they have access to water.
+1. Your cat's normal body temperature is 100 to 102.5 degrees Fahrenheit.
+A cat's body temperature is higher than a human's; they can also tolerate higher temperatures than we can as long as they have access to water.

 2. Your cat will shake or shiver when it is in extreme pain.
-A cat that shakes may be a symptom of a serious medical condition.
-Shaking should not be ignored.
-If your cat is shaking or trembling it might be a sign you should visit a veterinarian.
+Shaking may be a symptom of a serious medical condition and should not be ignored.
+If your cat is shaking or trembling, you should visit a veterinarian.

 6. While many cats or kittens enjoy milk, it will cause many of them to have diarrhea.
 Many cats cannot properly digest lactose as they become older.

 7. Neutering your male cat will, in almost all instances, stop territorial marking (spraying) and fighting with other cats, as well as enhance and extend your cat's quality of life.
 Males are traditionally neutered when they are six months old.

 8. Over-the-counter medications can be dangerous.
 Never give your cat aspirin unless specifically prescribed by your veterinarian; it can be fatal.
 Never ever give Tylenol (acetaminophen) to a cat; it can break down blood cells, causing anemia and death.

 9. Cat bites are more likely to become infected than dog bites.
 If you are bitten, seek medical attention if you have any signs of infection, such as:

 10. When your cat rubs up against you, they are actually marking you with their scent as well as claiming you as their property.
 So the biggest question is, who owns who?
 And if you have a cat, you know the answer.